Farbfetzen/sketches/template/README.md

 - the main class
 - the mainClass in build.gradle

-Make a `libs` folder and put the Processing 4 `core.jar` inside it.
+Run `gradle wrapper` or `gradle wrapper --gradle-version x.y` if necessary.
 Run the app using `./gradlew run`.
-Specify the window size via the command line like this: `./gradlew run --args="800 600"`.
+Some ketches let you specify the window size like this: `./gradlew run --args="800 600"`.